1195332939/emqx_bridge_kafka/README.md

+The plugin is not perfect, if you are in a hurry, please back to version 3.0, if you are using the official version 4.0, according to the format of the request hook.

 # emqx_bridge_kafka

 This is a plugin for the EMQX broker that sends all messages received by the broker to kafka.

 ## Build the EMQX broker